-This doesn’t happen often, but when it does, it can be a big problem.
-Some buyers (often first-time buyers) just don’t understand that the financing and appraisal contingency clocks start ticking as soon as the contract is accepted.
+TIP #4 – Encourage buyers to get moving on their mortgage as soon as the offer is acceptedThis doesn’t happen often, but when it does, it can be a big problem.
+When you close on a home, there’s something called a financing contingency.
+This basically states, “This sale is dependent on the buyers actually having enough money to make the purpose.”
+The contingency usually gives a timeframe (30 days is common) for the buyer to find a lender and secure the necessary funds.
+Some buyers (often first-time homebuyers) don’t understand that the financing and appraisal contingency clocks start ticking as soon as the contract is accepted.
 They wait until after the home inspection before contacting their lender.
 By that time, 15 days of a 30-day financing contingency could already be gone.
-Don’t assume the buyers know what to do next.
-Enough said.

-CONCLUSION: – Real estate and mortgage lending are team sports.
+CONCLUSION:Real estate and mortgage lending are team sports.
 The better we know what’s important for each other, the better we can help our mutual clients get to the closing table with no unpleasant detours.